Wissahickon Creek: Development

-Benjamin Franklin already had noted in his will the high elevation and quality of Wissahickon water, proposing that in some future day the stream be dammed to supply a safe and pure water source for Philadelphia's water supply, and even allocating funds for this purpose.
+Benjamin Franklin noted in his will the high elevation and quality of Wissahickon water, and proposed that the stream be dammed to supply a safe and pure water source for Philadelphia, and even allocated funds for this purpose.
 This did not happen, but the quest for pure water affected the Wissahickon's subsequent history.
 Seeking to prevent the stream's industrial discharges from affecting the purity of the water of the Schuylkill River, the Fairmount Park Commission took title of much of the land along the Wissahickon in 1869-1870, and continued to expand its holdings in subsequent decades.
 The mills were razed; the last active mill was demolished in 1884.
 Several decades later the Schuylkill River itself became seriously polluted by sources in the coal fields far upstream beyond Philadelphia's control, but the waters of the Wissahickon had been restored and the beauty of the Wissahickon Valley had been preserved.
-Most of America became more industrialized, but the Wissahickon valley quietly returned to its original wilderness character.
+Most of America became more industrialized, but the Wissahickon valley quietly returned to its original character.

-The reason the Wissahickon Valley retained its wilderness character, even after its clean waters were no longer essential to the water supply of the city of Philadelphia, was the advent of Romanticism and the changing attitudes which this thought engendered about nature.
-Before the 19th century, nature had seemed a capricious and ambivalent force, at times a dream, but at times a nightmare.
-Nature, according to orthodox Christian thought, had fallen with man; though the Renaissance brought about both a new view of mankind and nature, this new attitude took time to grow, but it eventually resulted in a literary and artistic movement known as Romanticism.
+A reason the Wissahickon Valley retained its wilderness character, even after its clean waters were no longer essential to the water supply of Philadelphia, was the advent of romanticism and the changing attitudes which this thought engendered about nature.
+Before the 19th century, nature had seemed a capricious and ambivalent force.
+Nature, according to orthodox Christian thought, had fallen with man.
+The Renaissance brought about both a new view of mankind and nature, and eventually resulted in a literary and artistic movement known as Romanticism.
 Romantics valued heroism and chivalry in people, and regarded the wild, free, and untamed nature as the "natural" model of true beauty.
 Philadelphians finally came to value their Wissahickon valley for its wild character.
 Even when the mills were still operating, there were remote stretches of wild bluffs and overarching trees; now the old mills had become romantic and picturesque, with mossy stone walls suggesting medieval ruins.
 In 1924, area residents formed the non-profit group "Friends of the Wissahickon", which still works to maintain the park's unique landscape to this day.
-Remarks on the Wissahickon in literature by such as Fanny Kemble, Edgar Allan Poe, George Lippard, and others are noted below.

 However much the stream and its valley were appreciated, it still divided parts of the city.
 To help overcome this, in 1906 the Walnut Lane Bridge was built over the stream, which was the world's largest concrete arch bridge at the time.
 The bridge joined the Roxborough and Germantown neighborhoods of Philadelphia, formerly separated by the Wissahickon gorge.
 The bridge is but 480 ft long, with a width of 60 ft, but its center arch spans an impressive 225 ft, the crown of the arch is 109 ft above the water, and the sidewalks of the bridge 120 ft above the Wissahickon.